pynufft/pynufft/README.md

-pynufft: A pythonic non-uniform fast Fourier transform (NUFFT)
+### pynufft: A python non-uniform fast Fourier transform (NUFFT)

 ## What is non-uniform fast Fourier transform (NUFFT)?

-FFT is the standard method for calculating the frequency components of a signal.
-Normally, FFT only applies to equispaced grids.
+While FFT is the standard method for calculating the frequency components of a signal, normally, FFT only applies to equispaced grids.

 NUFFT can calculate the frequency components of non-equispaced locations.